Fighting for North State water

-Spending is out of control; in the past four years our nation has added over $6 trillion in new debt.
+Spending is out of control, in the past years our nation has added over $7 trillion in new debt.
 This is not a one party spending problem, both have been complicit in increasing spending dramatically.
-Today, America faces $16 trillion in debt, and much of it to foreign countries hostile to our freedom and way of life.
-Now is the time we must face these challenges, to simply put off the dealing with this debt only makes it worse.
+Today, America faces $21 trillion in debt, and much of it belongs to foreign countries hostile to our freedom and way of life.
+Now is the time – we must face these challenges.
+To simply put off dealing with this debt only makes it worse.

-One way to deal with it is to scale back the federal government and return to the private sector any job done by the federal government that is duplicated by a business.
+One way to deal with our debt is to scale back the federal government and return to the private sector any job done by the federal government that is duplicated by a business.
 Another is to reduce the duplicative regulations by dueling agencies, such as in Siskiyou County where US Fish and Wildlife, National Oceanic and Atmospheric Administration and US EPA all try to regulate water use.
 These agencies cannot agree on the regulations and disagree with the state while the rancher is stuck in the middle.
-They cost jobs and cost too much to have so many overlapping agencies.
+Disputes such as this costs jobs and money is wasted attempting to maintain overlapping agencies.

-I am proud to have consistently fought against higher taxes and pledge to you, the citizens of the north state, not to increase your taxes.
+I am proud to have consistently fought against higher taxes and I pledge to you, the citizens of Northern California, to not increase your taxes.
+I am proud to have helped craft and pass tax cuts that mean an additional $2,000 in the pocket for the typical North State Family.

 America’s founding fathers created a balance, one of individual rights, states rights and limited federal government.
-Our Constitution sets forth that government is designed to protect our individual rights and that all power belongs to the people- Not bestowed by Government.
+Our Constitution sets forth that government is designed to protect our individual rights and that all power belongs to the people rather than bestowed by Government.

 The Second Amendment